abhishekg785/browser-simulation/README.md

 First we run a step function that calculates the change in our objects properties, Second we translate those changes into style properties and render a new frame.<br/>
 if we manage to do it fast , we hope to create a beautiful natural looking simulation :)

+Why not take the help of our buddy , requestAnimationFrame running 60 frames per sec.